Published: · Modified: by Sharon · This post may contain affiliate links · 27 Comments

 Do I need to soak the dried beans?

 You don't have to soak the beans, but I highly recommend it!
-Soaking the beans reduces the cooking time, as well as makes them easier to digest, and gives them a creamier texture.
-It also helps them retain their shape!
+Soaking the beans reduces the cooking time, as well as makes them easier to digest.

 Can I use canned beans for this recipe?